Muslim conquest of the Iberian Peninsula: Background

-The natives of Hispania viewed the Berbers in a similar way as the Byzantines viewed the Arabs: as barbarians.
-They feared an atttack by them.
-According to al-Maqqari’s chronicle:
+According to Ahmad al-Maqqari’s chronicle, written 900 years later, the natives of Hispania viewed the Berbers in a similar way as the Byzantines viewed the Arabs, as barbarians, and feared an invasion by them.

-During an early raid, a Berber chieftain “set fire to their houses and fields, and burnt also a church very much venerated amongst them.
-He then put to the sword such of its inhabitants as he met, and, making a few prisoners, returned safe to Africa.”
+Establishment of the Umayyad Polity of Al-Andalus

-Invasion
+Conquest and Treaty

-According to the later chronicler Ibn Abd al-Hakam, the Tangier governor Tariq ibn Ziyad led a raiding force of approximately 1,700 men from North Africa to southern Spain in 711.
+According to the later chronicler Ibn Abd al-Hakam, the Tangier governor Tariq ibn Ziyad led a force of approximately 7,000 men from North Africa to southern Spain in 711.
 Ibn Abd al-Hakam reports, one and a half centuries later, that "the people of Andalus did not observe them, thinking that the vessels crossing and recrossing were similar to the trading vessels which for their benefit plied backwards and forwards".
-They defeated the Visigothic army, led by King Roderic, in a decisive battle at Guadalete in 712.
-Tariq's forces were then reinforced by those of his superior, the wali Musa ibn Nusayr, who planned a second invasion, and within a few years both took control of more than two-thirds of the Iberian Peninsula.
+They defeated the Visigothic army, led by King Roderic, in a decisive battle at Guadalete in July that year.
+In 712, Tariq's forces were then reinforced by those of his superior, the wali Musa ibn Nusayr, who planned a second invasion, and within a few years both took control of more than two-thirds of the Iberian Peninsula.
 The second invasion comprised 18,000 mostly Arab troops, who rapidly captured Seville and then defeated Roderick's supporters at Mérida and met up with Tariq's troops at Talavera.
 The following year the combined forces continued into Galicia and the northeast, capturing Léon, Astorga and Zaragoza.

 According to the Muslim historian Al-Tabari, Iberia was first invaded some sixty years earlier during the caliphate of Uthman (Rashidun era).
-Another prominent Muslim historian of the 13th century, Ibn Kathir, quoted the same narration, pointing to a campaign led by Abd Allah bin Nafi al Husayn and Abd Allah bin Nafi al Abd al Qays in 32 AH (654 CE), but there is no solid evidence about this campaign.
+Another prominent Muslim historian of the 13th century, Ibn Kathir, quoted the same narration, pointing to a campaign led by Abd Allah bin Nafi al Husayn and Abd Allah bin Nafi al Abd al Qays in 32 AH (654 CE), but there is no solid evidence about this campaign.The Chronicle of 754 stated that "the entire army of the Goths, which had come with him [Roderic] fraudulently and in rivalry out of hopes of the Kingship, fled".
+This is the only contemporary account of the battle and the paucity of detail led many later historians to invent their own.
+The location of the battle, though not clear, was probably the Guadalete River.